todogroup/ospo-career-path/OSPO-101/module4/README.md

 #### Costs

-*   Changes have to be merged very often, probably at least once a day, putting a possible strain on developers.
+*   Changes have to be merged very often, probably at least once a day, putting a possible strain on developers
 *   The repository must be monitored by **a continuous integration server**, which runs scripted automation tests every time contributions are made.
-Staff has to be allocated to do this.
+Staff has to be allocated to do this
 *   Scripts and other tools have to be run to perform automated tests and report their results and take appropriate actions.
-It can be a lot of work to prepare this infrastructure.
+It can be a lot of work to prepare this infrastructure

 #### Benefits

-*   Developers do not go down the wrong path and compound fixable mistakes, or get in each other’s way, which in the end saves valuable time.
+*   Developers do not go down the wrong path and compound fixable mistakes, or get in each other’s way, which in the end saves valuable time
-*   The build steps are fully automated, all the work has been done up front instead of each time build testing needs to be done.
+*   The build steps are fully automated, all the work has been done up front instead of each time build testing needs to be done
-*   Regressions (bugs which break working products) may be minimized, which means that released software should have fewer bugs.
+*   Regressions (bugs which break working products) may be minimized, which means that released software should have fewer bugs

 Setting up a continuous integration pipeline is not trivial and can take quite a bit of experience and effort to get right.
 But “an ounce of prevention is worth a pound of cure.”
 There are many existing tools and services that can help make the work less daunting.